A student becomes a candidate for the master’s degree upon acceptance and matriculation into the program.

 Students declared academically ineligible due to grades may petition the Graduate School for reinstatement after endorsement from the Director of the Master’s Programs.

 Students seeking reinstatement must notify their Advanced Practice Coordinator and academic advisor as soon as they are aware of their academic ineligibility or the potential for academic ineligibility.
 The Advanced Practice Coordinator will notify the Director of Master’s Programs of the names and the semester for which any student in their specialty area is seeking reinstatement.

-In order to determine whether a student’s request for reinstatement is eligible for endorsement, the Director of Master’s Programs will convene a committee made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director, and the Director of Admissions and Student Services (ex-officio).
+In order to determine whether a student’s request for reinstatement is eligible for endorsement, the Director of Master’s Programs will convene a committee made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director, and the Director of the Office of Student Affairs (ex-officio).
 The Director of Master’s Programs will chair the meeting and be a nonvoting member.
 The student will be notified of the day and time of the meeting and be invited to meet with committee members.

 In collaboration with the student, the committee will develop a plan to support the student’s success that may include student activities and program supports.
 A simple majority of the voting members of the committee is required for any decision or recommendation regarding a student’s progression in the program.
 If the committee’s judgment is that no plan is likely to support success, reinstatement will be denied.
 However, such a decision will not be made without offering the student the chance to personally meet with the committee.

 The Director of Master’s Programs will prepare a brief summary indicating the decision of the committee.
 This summary should include any conditions for continuance in the program, which may include, but are not limited to, extended study and tutorial assistance.
 A copy of this statement will be sent to the student and placed in the student’s folder.